 What if I don't know the value of assets?

 If you don’t know what assets your loved one had or you don’t know the value, then a “Special Administration” petition can be filed with the Court.
 This process gives a personal representative authority to investigate into the decedent’s property to determine what property they owned and what it was worth.
-After the Special Administration is complete, the probate can be transferred into one of the four types named above, and the assets can then be distributed.
+After the Special Administration is complete, the probate may be transferred into one of the types named above (other than an affidavit of entitlement), and the assets can then be distributed.

 The attorneys at Clear Counsel Law Group handle many probate matters in all different categories.
 Clear Counsel Law Group has the knowledge, expertise, and experience to guide you through the probate process as quickly and painlessly as possible.